BriceGit/sleuthin/README.md

 Sleuthin' : a mystery solving social network

 Have you ever wondered what little mysteries people run into on a daily basis?
 From something as simple as missing keys, to something as huge as a stolen car, people run into new mysteries every day.
 That's why I created Sleuthin': a mystery solving social network.
-It was inspired by video games such as persona 5 where there were fictional websites in-game where mysteries were posted for the main characters to solve.
+It is a CRUD application with a social aspect via users’ ability to collaborate and solve cases that other users post.
+Sleuthin' was inspired by video games such as persona 5 in which there were fictional websites in-game where mysteries were posted for the main characters to solve.
 The stack used to create the app was express js, apollo server, mongoDB (through mongoose), react, and react router.

 Link to the deployed app: http://sleuthin.vercel.app